Blog Contents (Jump to Section)

 “At first glance you might think that Rory is quite simply the ‘fun one’ of our teaching partnership.
 In a way that is true; he does excel at bringing a sense of spontaneity and lightness that keeps students engaged.
 Yet there is a greater depth beneath the surface and his journey to where he is now has all contributed in different ways to how he now teaches.

 Rory didn’t stop at rapid inductions though, and now teaches a highly practical stage hypnosis course.
-Rather than just sitting listening to how to do it, he gets participants actively creating and practicing content for their own stage and street hypnosis routines.
+As a trainer, rather than just sitting listening to how to do it, he gets participants actively creating and practicing content for their own stage and street hypnosis routines.

 As Rory is so generous in sharing what he knows, in a clear and easy to understand manner, it may come as no surprise that Rory’s books are a reflection of his style as well.
 Both his ‘Instant Hypnosis and Rapid Inductions Guidebook’ and the ‘Stage and Street Hypnosis Handbook’ are thorough and yet so easy to read and understand, whilst his ‘Beginners Guide to Hypnotherapy’ goes far beyond what a beginner would need and is a useful resource even for experienced hypnotherapists!